jwarz/data-scientists-tools/introduction_to_r/readme.md

 <sup>Created on 2022-01-18 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Great!
+Have a look at the console.
+It is now indicated that the Levels indeed have an order associated, with the `<` sign.
+Continue to the next exercise.

 ## Comparing ordered factors

 Having a bad day at work, ‘data analyst number two’ enters your office